racketscript/racketscript/README.md

 named `foobar.rkt`, run -

     $ rapture foobar.rkt

+    # Override default output directory
+    $ rapture -d /path/to/output/dir foobar.rkt

 This will produce `dist/compiled.js`.
 To execute inside NodeJS, execute `bootstrap.js` in output directory.
 For running in browser, include the Traceur runtime.

+A more robust (and less portable) way, is to run the ES6 modules generated in `modules` directly from Traceur.
+Goto `modules` output directory and execute `$ traceur foobar.js`.